Sz-Tim/isRev/ms/msDraft.md

 ### Takehome
 Paragraph that wraps up, summarizes, and synthesizes the richness pattern results.
 - Richness patterns are qualitatively similar across taxonomic resolution
-- Patterns become increasingly less clear as resolution decreases
+- Patterns become increasingly less distinct as resolution decreases
 - Species richness patterns are not driven by a single genus or subfamily
 - Rather, taxonomic subsets tend to show qualitatively similar patterns
 - Much variation among transects in details, but most often, the most speciose taxon dominates at high elevations
 - So ant richness pattern isn't contingent on taxonomy... underlying drivers may be the same for all subtaxa...

 # Beta Diversity
-In a broad sense, beta diversity is quantifies the variation in the species composition across space or time [@Anderson2011].
+In a broad sense, beta diversity quantifies the variation in the species composition across space or time [@Anderson2011].
 Species composition can vary, however, due to either the substitution or replacement of one species for another, called *turnover*, or due to the loss or addition of species, called *nestedness* [@Baselga2010; @Baselga2012; @Legendre2014].
 Turnover and nestedness are likely driven by different processes and understanding the the pattern of each across elevations may yield insight into the importance of ecological filtering, biotic interactions, and neutral processes **CITE**[@Svenning2011].
 Differences in turnover and nestedness suggest variation in the ecological processes underlying the community composition.